sonukumarraj007/java-script/README.md

 ```

-## Find 2nd Largest Number in an Array
+## Find 2nd largest number in an Array

 ```ts